Dhughes1887/odin-recipes/README.md

 This is my first project as per the foundations course of The Odin Project.

-In this project, I will demonstrate my understanding of how to create a basic Recipe webpage, utilising elements, links, images, html structure and git.
+In this project, I will demonstrate my understanding of how to create a basic recipe website, utilising; elements, links, images, html structure, lists, alt text and git.